padmick/tomorrowlandwiki/archive/vouchers2019.md

 In 2019 Vouchers went on sale **June 6th, 17h00 CEST.**

+**Please Note that this is based on the experience of 2019** - Experience and vouchers are may change.

 # Parking Vouchers

 **Note - Parking Vouchers are cheaper to purchase in advance, they are more expensive on the day** - The prices below are the ADVANCE price online using the voucher sale.